charlie83Gs/node-ews-xml-to-jsom/README.md

 # EWS XML to JSON Request Converter
-This tools is a webapp that allows to conver and xml soap ews api request to the json format required by node-ews package
+This tools is a webapp that allows to convert an xml soap ews api request to the json format required by node-ews package